Buffalo gunman pleads not guilty to domestic terror charge

 BUFFALO, N.Y.
-(AP) — The white gunman who killed 10 Black people at a Buffalo supermarket pleaded not guilty Thursday to hate-motivated domestic terrorism and other charges as a prosecutor called the evidence against him overwhelming.
+(AP) — The white gunman who killed 10 Black people at a Buffalo supermarket pleaded not guilty Thursday to hate-motivated domestic terrorism and other charges.
+A prosecutor called the evidence against him overwhelming.

-A lawyer entered the plea for Payton Gendron, 18, who didn't speak during a brief hearing with a heavy security presence.
+A lawyer entered the plea for Payton Gendron, 18, in the first case to make use of New York's domestic terrorism hate crime law.
+Gendron didn't speak during the brief hearing with a heavy security presence.

-Witnesses, police and Gendron's own writings and livestreamed video incriminated him as the gunman who used an AR-style semi-automatic rifle to target shoppers and employees of a Tops Friendly Market, which authorities said he chose because of its location in a predominantly Black neighborhood.
-All 10 people killed in the May 14 assault were Black.
+Witnesses, police and Gendron's own writings and livestreamed video have incriminated him as the gunman who used an AR-style semi-automatic rifle May 14 to target shoppers and employees of a Tops Friendly Market, and he surrendered at the crime scene after putting his rifle to his neck.
+Authorities said he chose the store because of its location in a predominantly Black neighborhood.

 “There is overwhelming proof of the defendant’s guilt,” Assistant District Attorney John Fereleto said.
 “The defendant was caught at the scene of the crime with the weapon in his hands.”